marimo-team/marimo/docs/guides/installation_uv.md

 ## Temporary Installation

 When you run a command with `uv tool run`, no virtual environment folder is created in your working directory.
-Instead, `uv` will:
+Instead, `uv` performs the following actions:

-1. **Cache the dependencies or re-use already cached ones** that are specified.
+1. **Caches dependencies or reuses existing cached ones** as specified in the marimo notebook metadata.
-2. **Create a temporary virtual environment** on your system.
+2. **Creates a temporary virtual environment** on your system.
-3. **Remove the temporary environment** as soon as the process exits.
+3. **Removes the temporary environment** immediately after the process exits.

 This lightweight approach keeps your workspace clean while still providing an isolated, dependency-managed environment for running commands.